 “Why don’t the French make ice?”

-After 9 years here, I still can’t get to the bottom of this deep-seated aversion.
+After many years here, I still can’t get to the bottom of this deep-seated aversion.
 Perhaps it’s linked with their distrust of air-conditioning.

 So, what’s an all American ice loving, cocktail sipping girl to do in Paris?
 I’ve been known to take my love of ice to extremes and pack it in insulated bags to bring along to others’ homes and gift people with ice trays.
 This evening I’m going to the home of some French friends for dinner.
 They’ve asked me to make cocktails for the occasion.
 Of course, I emailed them yesterday and told them to start making ice.

-For those seeking Paris cocktail bars that know the value-added of a bit of solid H2O, here are a few of my favorite stops:
+- For those seeking Paris cocktail bars that know the value-added of a bit of solid H2O, check out Forest Collins’ excellent website to find out where the best cocktail bars in Paris are and more.